learnbyexample/vim_reference/Customizing_vim.md

     * [Disabling swap files](https://stackoverflow.com/questions/821902/disabling-swap-files-creation-in-vim)
 * `colorscheme murphy` a dark colored theme
 * `set showcmd` show partial Normal mode command on Command Line and character/line/block-selection for Visual mode
+* `set wildmode=longest,list,full` bash like Tab completion
+    * first tab hit will complete as much as possible
+    * second tab hit will provide a list
+    * third and subsequent tabs will cycle through
 * [How to set persistent Undo](https://stackoverflow.com/questions/5700389/using-vims-persistent-undo)

 <br>
 ### <a name="text-and-indent-settings"></a>Text and Indent Settings

 * `set textwidth=0` no. of characters in a line after which Vim will automatically create new line
-* `filetype plugin indent on` Vim installation comes with lot of defaults. `:echo $VIMRUNTIME` gives your installation directory.
-One of them is `indent` directory which has indent styles for 100+ different file types.
-Using this setting directs Vim to apply based on file extensions like `.pl for Perl`, `.c for C`, `.v for verilog`, etc
+* `filetype plugin indent on` Vim installation comes with lot of defaults
+    * `:echo $VIMRUNTIME` gives your installation directory.
+One of them is `indent` directory which has indent styles for 100+ different file types
+    * Using this setting directs Vim to apply based on file extensions like `.pl for Perl`, `.c for C`, `.v for verilog`, etc
-* `set autoindent` copy indent on starting a new line, useful for files not affected by `filetype plugin indent on`
+* `set autoindent` copy indent on starting a new line
+    * useful for files not affected by `filetype plugin indent on`
+    * See also `:h smartindent`
 * `set shiftwidth=4` defines how many characters to use when using indentation commands like `>>`
 * `set tabstop=4` defines how many characters Tab key is made of
 * `set expandtab` change Tab key to be made up of Space characters instead of single Tab character